prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 Use Twitter Bootstrap to style your site as desired!

-Commit and push your changes when finished.
+Commit and push your changes when finished, then view them live on your hosted site.